-The user of stacks~Maps must realize that the fitting code will always give a result, but the result may not be valid.
-It is ESSENTIAL to evaluate the quality of the fit.
+The user of stacks~maps must realize that the fitting code will always give a result, but the result may not be valid.
+It is ESSENTIAL to evaluate the quality of the fit. aXis2000 provides a number of tools to do this.

-aXis2000 provides a number of tools to do this.
+Examination of the residual stack can help to evaluate the validity of the fit.
+Spectra extracted from various regions of the residual stack should be only noise; if there is a missing chemical component one can sometimes obtain its spectrum in the poor fit regions of the residuals stack.

-- Examination of the residual stack can help to evaluate the validity of the fit.
-Spectra extracted from various regions of the residual stack should be only noise; if there is a missing chemical component one can sometimes obtain its spectrum in the poorly fit regions of the residuals stack. - One can apply images~generate_mask on the residual map (in buffer #9) to write out a region_of_interest (ROI) file corresponding to the poor fit regions.
-The ROI files can be used in stack_process to extract the spectrum of the poor fit region, which may be a 'missing component'. - One can apply images~generate_mask on the component maps to generate the ROI of the pixels with large amounts of components of interest.
-After extracting the spectrum of those pixels using the ROI files in stack_process the quality of the spectral fit can be examined by using spectra~curve fit~{linear regression (=stack fit), or CGO(=SVD)}.
-The average amount of each component, along with residual and a constant (if stack fit) are displayed in the aXis2000 log window. - An alternate method, such as a multivariate statistical analysis (MSA) approach- e.g. PCA_GUI (stacks~statistical analysis~PCA_GUI (CJJ Dec 2005) or Mantis (https://spectromicroscopy.com/) can be explored, If the results of the forward fitting approach (maps~SVD or stackfit) (often called linear combination fitting (LCF) in XAS spectroscopy) and MSA methods are similar, greater confidence can be placed in the resulting component maps.
+One can apply images~generate_mask on the residual map (in buffer #9) to write out a region_of_interest (ROI) file corresponding to the poor fit regions.
+The ROI files can be used in stack_process to extract the spectrum of the poor fit region, which may be a 'missing component'.

-Chemi movie
+One can apply images~generate_mask on the component maps to generate the ROI of the pixels with large amounts of components of interest.
+After extracting the spectrum of those pixels using the ROI files in stack_process the quality of the spectral fit can be examined by applying spectra~curve fit~{linear regression (=stack fit), or CGO(=SVD)}

-Performs a SVD or stack fit analysis of multiple stacks recorded with same parameters, and processed to a standard format.
-Stacks are in separate folders, and are identified by a list file: $Cu_CO2R_pot_series.lst$.
-The resulting component maps can then be combined to follow how the morphology and/or chemistry changes under applied stimulus (e.g. applied potential (echem) or time, etc.
+An alternate method, such as a multivariate statistical analysis (MSA) approach- e.g. PCA_GUI (stacks~statistical analysis~PCA_GUI (CJJ Dec 2005) or Mantis (https://spectromicroscopy.com/) can be explored, If the results of the forward fitting approach (maps~SVD or stackfit) and MSA methods are similar, greater confidence can be placed in

-SVD Stack fit CGO curve fit chemi_movie polarization fit
+STACKS~maps (continued)